EricWVGG/sanity-advanced-validators/README.md

 Since building these validator, I took to putting my slugs in a metadata object.
 I need to update `requiredIfSlugEq` to accept a path, like `requiredIfSlugEq('metadata.slug', 'some-values')`.

-This pathfinding should be added to any validator that takes a sibling, like `requiredIfSiblingEq`.
+This pathfinding should be added to any validator that takes a sibling, like `requiredIfSiblingEq('metadata.slug.current', 'home')`.
 It can probably be snapped into `getSibling`.

 While I’m at it, there’s a possibility that `getSibling` could detect the target type.
 If that type is `slug`, then it could add `current` to the path, and then I can deprecate `requiredIfSlugEq` altogether.

+On a related note, `requiredIfSlugEq` does not work in an object nested inside an array.
+If we can deprecate `requiredIfSlugEq`, then this would be automatically resolved.

 ### Image and File checks